akseong/website/content/post/2021-01-18-getting-started-with-datagoboop/index.en.markdown

 ## Audio Violinplot

 I like the overall effect of the histogram --- sort of like an island emerging out of the water.
 But the tails are _very_ hard to hear.
-So, let's try a violin plot, which we can do simply by reversing the sound vector and placing them back to back.
+So, let's try a violin plot, which we can do simply by reversing the sound vector and placing it back to back.

 ```r